aridepai17/PYTHON-PRO-BOOTCAMP/README.md

-# PYTHON: MASTERING THE ESSENTIALS
+# PYTHON PRO BOOTCAMP

-Welcome to the **Python Mastering the Essentials** repository!
-This repository is designed to help you learn and master the essential concepts of Python programming.
+Welcome to the **Python Pro Bootcamp** repository!
+This repository is designed to master Python by building 100 projects in 100 days.
+Learn data science, automation, build websites, games and apps!

 ## Table of Contents